-7 Allergies That Are On the Rise—and Why You’re Likely At Risk
+7 Allergies That Are On the Rise—and Why You May Be at Risk

 If it seems like your "seasonal" allergies are on a four-season stretch and you're suddenly being triggered by things that never bothered you before, here's why.

-Nickel is literally found everywhere.
-Your cellphone?
-Yes.
-Kitchen utensils?
-Yes.
-Even some of your gold, silver, and diamond high-end jewelry may contain traces of nickel.
-And of course, the five cent coin is obviously made of nickel too.
-Since this silvery metal is commonly found in so many household products, the number of people who suffer from nickel allergies increases each year.
-Someone with such an allergy may experience an itchy, red, and inflamed rash known as dermatitis or eczema after their skin comes in contact with the metal.
-Earlobes, wrists, and the lower abdomen are typically affected.
-But in recognition of this increasing sensitivity, many manufacturers now offer nickel-free alternatives for most products, and if you’re unsure whether your brand-new toaster is made of this pesky ingredient, you can buy a nickel test at your local pharmacy and do at-home testing.
-“If you’re allergic, you don’t need to run out and buy a new phone; there are special cases that provide protection,” says Dr. Bassett.
+In recognition of this increasing sensitivity, many manufacturers now offer nickel-free alternatives.
+If you’re unsure whether your brand-new toaster is made of this irritating ingredient, you can buy a nickel test online or at your pharmacy and do at-home testing.
+“If you’re allergic, you don’t need to run out and buy a new phone.
+There are special cases that provide protection,” says Dr. Bassett.
 “In a pinch, a product that bonds to the metal or coats it can form a protective barrier—even clear nail polish can do the trick sometimes.”
 Check out these other weird things you can be allergic to.

-Sadly, pet allergies are a lot more common than you’d think.
-The Asthma and Allergy Foundation of America estimates that as many as 3 in 10 people in the United States are allergic to cats and dogs, with cat allergies being twice as prevalent as dog allergies.
+Does your kitten or puppy make you sneeze?
+The Asthma and Allergy Foundation of America estimates that as many as three in 10 people in the United States are allergic to cats and dogs, with cat allergies being twice as prevalent as dog allergies.
 The good news?
 Just because you’re allergic to one breed of dog or cat doesn’t mean you’re allergic to all breeds.
 The bad news?
 There is no such thing as “hypoallergenic” animals.
 Most researchers believe an over-sensitive immune system reacting to the pet’s urine, saliva, or dander is what causes an allergy.
 Similar to most other reactions, symptoms include itchiness, sneezing, and a rash or hives, and the only means of prevention is avoidance.
-But don’t get rid of your pet just yet.
-You might be able to keep it depending on the severity of your reaction.
 “Try restricting the pet’s access to the allergy sufferer’s bedroom, and better yet, use a room or whole house HEPA air filter to reduce buoyant pet allergen particles in the air,” recommends Dr. Bassett.
 “When exposure to pets is unavoidable, you can find long-term success with immunotherapies like allergy injections and sublingual allergy drops.”
-These are the surprising allergy triggers that aren’t pollen.
+Check out the best air purifiers for pets to help control dander.

-Most people have some type of negative reaction after an insect bite or sting, such as swelling and itchiness at the site—a mosquito bite is a perfect example—but others may experience a more severe whole-body reaction that can be life-threatening.
+Most people have some type of negative reaction after an insect bite or sting, such as swelling and itchiness at the site.
+Others may experience a more severe whole-body reaction that can be life-threatening.
 The American College of Allergy, Asthma, and Immunology estimates that about 3 percent of adults die from insect bites each year.
-Even though those numbers sound small, it’s easy to let a bite or sting go untreated because some type of discomfort is always expected.
-So if you’re walking through the woods and get stung by a wasp, you’ll likely have pain, redness, and swelling, but a more severe and potentially life-threatening reaction like difficulty breathing, swelling beyond the bite or sting site, and abdominal cramping, vomiting, or diarrhea requires immediate medical attention.
-The stings of five insects that commonly cause allergic reactions include honeybees, hornets, wasps, yellow jackets, and fire ants, so keep an eye out for those creepy crawlers.
+Some people experience a more severe reaction like difficulty breathing, swelling beyond the bite or sting site, and abdominal cramping, vomiting, or diarrhea that requires immediate medical attention.
+The stings of five insects that commonly cause allergic reactions include honeybees, hornets, wasps, yellow jackets, and fire ants.
 Avoidance is the first and most important step if you have an insect allergy, so make sure you’re always wearing shoes when outdoors and be aware of your surroundings.
-Follow these other tips for avoiding insect bites and stings.
-And as always, see a doctor for diagnosis and treatment if you’re ever unsure.
+Here are the best ways to treat a bug bite.

 Poison oak and ivy